Antlers Hotel (Colorado Springs, Colorado): History

-First building (1883-1898)
+First building (1883–1898)

 In June 1883, twelve years after he founded the City of Colorado Springs as a railroad town, William Jackson Palmer built The Antlers hotel.
-The hotel was built near the Denver and Rio Grande Western Railway (D&RGW), which Palmer had co-founded in 1870.
+The hotel was designed by Peabody & Stearns and Pierce P. Furber.
+It was built near the Denver and Rio Grande Western Railway (D&RGW), which Palmer had co-founded in 1870.
 The hotel was named for the large elk and deer racks that Palmer installed in the building.
 It had 75 unique guest rooms, a music room, Turkish Bath, children's playroom, billiards room, and a barber shop.
 The hotel had gas lights, steam heat, hot and cold water, and a hydraulic elevator.
 It was unusually elegant for a hotel in the west.
 Palmer contributed $125,000 ($ million today) towards the cost of its construction.

 The Antlers burned down on October 1, 1898, when a fire started at the nearby D&RGW freight depot.

-Second building (1901-1964)
+Second building (1901–1964)

 Palmer rebuilt the hotel in 1901 with Italian Renaissance architecture, designed by the Varian and Sterner architectural firm.
 It was an elegant hotel with views of Pikes Peak, 200 rooms, a restaurant, the Rose Ballroom, fireproof walls, tapestries, and mosaic floors.
 Presidents who visited the hotel include Theodore Roosevelt, who gave a speech off a hotel balcony in 1901, Warren G. Harding and William Howard Taft.
 William Jackson Palmer died in 1909, after which Spencer Penrose attempted to buy the hotel but could not reach an agreement, leading him to build The Broadmoor in 1918.
 The last guest checked out on September 20, 1964, after which demolition began on the second Antlers Hotel building.

-Third building (1967-present)
+Third building (1967–present)

 The current structure was built by Western International Hotels and opened on March 20, 1967, as the Antlers Plaza Hotel.
 The hotel is about 170 ft tall with 14 floors.

 Western International operated the hotel until March 31, 1975, when it was taken over by the Broadmoor Management Company, which shuttled guests to and from The Broadmoor in a double-decker London-styled bus.
 The Antlers hotel was remodeled for $24 million ($ million today) in 1989–90.
 By 1998, the hotel was operating as the Antlers Doubletree Hotel, when it was sold to the Adam's Mark Hotels & Resorts for $35.4 million ($ million today) and renamed the Antlers Adam's Mark.

 The hotel was purchased for $27.2 million ($ million today) in 2003 by a joint venture of Morgan Stanley Real Estate Group and Pyramid Hotel Group, which then spent an estimated $7.5 million ($ million today) in renovations.
 When it announced the renovations to the 292 room hotel, the hotel changed its name from Antlers Adam's Mark Hotel to Antlers Hilton Hotel.

 A limited liability company of LNR Partners of Miami Beach, Florida, which was the hotel's lender, took control of the firm in 2007.
 The hotel went into foreclosure and was purchased by an entity of LNR Partners at a foreclosure auction in December 2013.